Suicide: Where do I go for help?

 Lifeline 13 11 14 (24 hours)

-Suicide Call Back Services provide crisis counselling services by professional counsellors as well as ongoing telephone counselling.
-1300 659 467
+Suicide Call Back Services provide crisis counselling services by professional counsellors via live chat services on phone, video and online.

 SANE runs programs and campaigns to improve the lives of people living with mental illness, as well as their family and friends.
 SANE helpline staff receive specialist training in procedures for handling suicide-related calls.
 SANE also has an online chat helpline.